-Breaking up Orlando is hard not matter what the situations.
+Breaking up Orlando is hard no matter what the situation is.
 I would have to say that if this question (How to know when to break up?) is even swimming around in your thoughts it’s probably your intuition knocking telling you that your not in alignment with your true self.
 First though we need to get a good definition of “true self”.

 Now for about 80% of the population, they would have absolutely no idea how to answer that question.
 Of the 20% remaining about half would know slightly a part or few parts of their true self.
 That leaves the few, I referred to as awakened, or highly conscious individuals who know without a doubt the true inner essence, unconditioned self.

 Why so few?
 Because so few are able to be honest enough to do the work of setting aside ego, conditioning and attachments to see themselves for who they are.
 “Perfectly imperfect”, always have been, always will be the greatest, most powerful and unconditionally loving version of themselves.
 In order to get to this realization though, it requires some pain.
 The pain comes from looking at those parts of ourselves that society tells us are bad, wrong, etc. Can you be brave enough to tell another that yes you can be manipulative, jealous, prideful, full of anger, resentment, loathing and self seeking at times.
 Only looking out for yourself and your own personal gain?

 If you can be honest enough to do that and look at this side of yourself without judgement then you have the strength and capability to tap into your true self.
 Until you can see that we are all a devil and angel at times, manipulative and yet giving and loving at times, you will always have a skewed sense of self and others.
 You will have black and white thinking, play the role of the victim or martyr.
 Always believing you are right and others are wrong.

 So back to this question.
 How to know when to break up?
 Well that depends now on the following factors: